TomVrazina/SQL_project_engeto_2022/README.md

 * _They decrease in some of them, can be seen after activation of SQL_project_ukol1_

-Note: it was calculated for calcuation code 100 and for calculation code 200 the table is in "others"
+Note: it was calculated for calcuation code 100 and for calculation code 200 the table is in folder "others"

 ### Question 2
 How many litres of milk and kilograms of bread is possible to buy for first and last comparable period of time in available date of price and payrolls?